Adrian Crowley: Band members

+Awards

-AwardsThe Irish Times placed Crowley at number eight in a list of "The 50 Best Irish Acts Right Now" published in April 2009, noting his "majestic songs, rich voice and subtle blend of atmospherics and master-level wordplay".
+The Irish Times placed Crowley at number eight in a list of "The 50 Best Irish Acts Right Now" published in April 2009, noting his "majestic songs, rich voice and subtle blend of atmospherics and master-level wordplay".

 In a 2005 Rolling Stone interview, Ryan Adams cited Crowley when asked "Who's the best songwriter that no one's heard of".

+Choice Music Prize

-Choice Music PrizeLong Distance Swimmer was nominated for the Choice Music Prize for Irish Album of the Year 2007 but lost to Super Extra Bonus Party's Super Extra Bonus Party LP.Season of the Sparks won the Choice Music Prize for Irish Album of the Year 2009.
+Long Distance Swimmer was nominated for the Choice Music Prize for Irish Album of the Year 2007 but lost to Super Extra Bonus Party's Super Extra Bonus Party LP.

+Season of the Sparks won the Choice Music Prize for Irish Album of the Year 2009.
 Crowley received a prize of €10,000 cheque.
 He described himself as "totally flabbergasted", adding "I didn't really think it was the sort of record that was going to win awards".
 Crowley promised to use the money to fund his music.
 He was one of eight nominees who performed at the awards ceremony.
 He is a friend of fellow nominee Valerie Francis.